-Meaningful Name: Chirin is based off of the Japanese adverb ちりんちりん (chirinchirin), which means jingle; ding (sound representing the ringing of small bells), thus "Chirin no Suzu" can also be translated as "Ringing Bell" (which was used as the title for the English version).
+Meaningful Name: Chirin is based off of the Japanese onomatopoeia ちりんちりん (chirinchirin), which means jingle; ding (sound representing the ringing of small bells), thus "Chirin no Suzu" can also be translated as "Ringing Bell" (which was used as the title for the English version).

 Missing Mom: Interesting to note that this is one of the few films that show exactly how Mommy goes missing.

 Mood Whiplash: The tone shift between the first and second halves of the movie is so jarring that, viewing them independently, nobody would blame you for thinking they were two different films.
 The movie goes from a cute story about a baby lamb and its mother to a profoundly dark revenge saga with Nietzschian overtones.